casangi/casadocs/docs/tasks/task_imbaseline.rst

    **Example 2**

    Following example shows baseline fitting and subtracting smoothing with the spatial plane.
-Parameters such as *major*, *minor*, *pa*, should be specified when *dirkernel='gaussian'* is specified.
+Parameters such as *major*, *minor*, *pa*, should be specified when *dirkernel='gaussian'*.
    ::

       imbaseline(imagename='my_image.im',